cranmer/look-elsewhere-2d/README.md

 ![](q_def.png)

-It's up to you to threshold on that scan to make 2d numpy arrays for the excursion sets
+It's up to you to threshold on each scan to make 2d numpy arrays for the excursion sets

 ![](A_u.png)

-This shoudl be done at two different threshold levels $u_1$ and $u_2$ giving new numpy arrays with values 0. or 1.
+This should be done at two different threshold levels $u_1$ and $u_2$ giving new numpy arrays with values 0. or 1.
 For example

 ```python